Foddy/node-red-contrib-huemagic/README.md

 | **msg.topic**  	| int 	| Manual definition of the group Id 												|

 ## Hue Scenes
-Use the Hue Scene node to recall / activate preconfigured scenes on the bridge and receive scene information *(you can find this node under the input category of your nodes palette)*.
+Use the Hue Scene node to recall / activate preconfigured scenes on the bridge and receive scene information.

 ![Hue Scene Example](https://cloud.foddys.com/mXl6/hue-scene.png)